SritejT/mars_rover_project/README.md

 ![Vector Diagram](images/vectorDiagram.jpeg)

-There are also several other elements that are key to the functioning of my model, but they are pretty simple to understand from reading the code and are straightforward.
+There are also several other elements that are key to the functioning of my model, but they are pretty simple to understand from reading the code.